eleanorwiesler/atmosstream/README.md

 npm start
 ```

-React app will run at: [http://localhost:3002](http://localhost:3002)

----
+This runs the dashboard on http://localhost:3002

-## Testing
+## Running tests

 ```bash
 pytest tests/
 ```

----

-## Notes
+## A few notes

-- Requires Python 3.10+
+- Python 3.10+ required
-- Make sure PostgreSQL is running locally
+- PostgreSQL needs to be running
-- Set correct port (3002) when using frontend with API
-- `.env` should **not** be committed (it's in `.gitignore`)
+- `.env` should never be committed (it’s gitignored)

----

-## Dashboard Preview

-See live city-wise metrics with real-time line charts for:

-- Temperature
-- Humidity
-- Wind Speed
-- Pressure

-Displayed in a clean 2x2 grid layout.
+- Frontend runs on 3002, backend on 8000

+## Why I made this

+I wanted to build something real around climate data—something useful and understandable.
+Weather and air quality affect all of us, and this dashboard makes that data feel more tangible.
+If you have ideas for improvements or want to build on it, feel free to reach out.

 ---